-This course provides an overview of the role of estimating in architecture and the construction industry and a review of the various types of estimates used within the industry.
-Information presented in this course provides students with the skills necessary to define a complete/good estimate recognizing the standards of the industry.
+This course presents the role of estimating in architecture and the construction industry, a review of the various types of estimates used within the industry and an overview of the responsibilities involved.
+Information presented in this course provides students with the skills necessary to define an estimate recognizing the standards of the industry.
+Material take off procedures will be demonstrated and applied using examples based on various construction materials and processes.